+Market risk represnted as fluctuations in fair value or future cash flow, including foreign exchange rates and commodity prices, interest rates, credit spreads and equity prices will reduce the Bank's income or the value of its portfolios. the Bank separates exposures to market risk into trading or non-trading portfolios.
 Market risks are measured, monitored and controlled by the market risk management department.
-In addition, regular reports are submitted to the Asset and Liability Management Committee (ALCO), Board Risk Market risk represnted as fluctuations in fair value or future cash flow, including foreign exchange rates and commodity prices, interest rates, credit spreads and equity prices will reduce the Bank's income or the value of its portfolios, the Bank separates exposures to market risk into trading or non-trading portfolios.

-Committee and the heads of each business unit.
+In addition, regular reports are submitted to the Asset and Liability Management Committee (ALCO), Board Risk Committee and the heads of each business unit.

-Frading portfolios include positions arising from market-making, position taking and others designated as marked-to-market.
-Non-trading portfolios include positions that primarily arise from the interest rate management of the group's retail and commercial banking assets and liabilities, financial investments designated as available for sale and held-to-maturity
+Trading portfolios include positions arising from market-making, position taking and others designated as marked-to-market.
+Non-trading portfolios include positions that primarily arise from the interest rate management of the group's retail and commercial banking assets and liabilities, financial investments designated as available for sale and held-to-maturity.